FahadAhmad2001/LightSpeedVidConverter/README.md

   Is still in development, currently offers basic functionality which is not guaranteed to work

-  Joining of DASH video and audio currently not available
+  Joining of DASH video and audio now works + gives filesize prior to download

-  Automatic format detection currently not available
+  Automatic format detection currently under development

   Currently can only download Video's MP3 track and Video+MP3